 What’s most important, however, is to make sure that the assumptions we have are correct.
 And who knows best what the ideal product should be?
 End-users.

 The lockdown in 2020 was a huge accelerator for the digital fitness industry.
 Portal Yogi, being the biggest Polish yoga community, wasn’t an exception here.
-With many new users registering in the app, it was important to make sure that it will meet their requirements and that they will stay active.
+With many new users registering in the app, it was important to make sure that it would meet their requirements and that they would stay active.

-When Portal Yogi was started, it was based on the off-the-shelf platform.
+When Portal Yogi was started, it was based on the off-the-shelf platform (Teachable).
 Although it was a great solution to validate business hypotheses and to grow users’ community, at some point, it wasn’t enough.
-It was clear that the tool’s limitations and lack of certain features will quickly become a blocker for the company’s growth.
+It was clear that the tool’s limitations and lack of certain features supporting content discovery would quickly become a blocker for the company’s growth.

 To ensure that the new platform responds to the pains and gains of the end-users, we’ve built a Value Proposition Canvas for two types of users: customers and admins.
 Thus, if any of the intended features would not be a pain reliever or a gain creator, we would know it’s not the right time to build it at the MVP stage.